rohitalase4494-beep/React-project/README.md

 3. *Start the local development server:* bash npm run dev

-   (Note: Run npm start instead if this project was built using Create React App).

 4. *Open in your browser:*
    Open the local URL provided in your terminal (typically http://localhost:5173).